What is the Azure Application Consistent Snapshot tool?

--c backupis the primary command to execute database consistent storage snapshots for data (SAP HANA data volumes) & other (for example, shared, log backups, or boot) volumes.
+-c backupis the primary command to execute database-consistent storage snapshots for SAP HANA data volumes and for other (for example, shared, log backup, or boot) volumes.

---volume datato snapshot all the volumes in the
+--volume datatakes a snapshot of all the volumes in the

 dataVolumestanza of the configuration file.

---volume otherto snapshot all the volumes in the
+--volume othertakes a snapshot of all the volumes in the

 otherVolumestanza of the configuration file.

---volume allto snapshot all the volumes in the
+--volume alltakes a snapshot of all the volumes in the

 dataVolumestanza and then all the volumes in the